 While if everything is fine you can set the threat level from low to medium so that fewer users face the CAPTCHA and can directly visit your website.

 The good news, if your web hosting provider does not offer you free SSL, Cloudflare’s free account contains an SSL.

 11. Use WordPress Secret Keys

 You might not aware of this term but this simple step can significantly enhance your website security.
 WordPress security keys are a set of variables that encode the information stored in the user’s cookies.

 A password and username which is not encrypted are easy to crack for the user.
 While the use of secret keys makes it harder for the hacker to crack your password.

 It will encrypt the password like “910b32d46bf8a8fe1eba”.
-It’s probably took years to find the right combination.
+It’s probably taken years to find the right combination.
 So you should absolutely use secret keys.

 How to use WordPress secret keys to enhance your website security?